 • by employee count and overall composite credit appraisal, or

 • by net worth and overall composite credit appraisal

 To be rated according to your net worth, you will need to provide financial statements.

 Why this matters to you: Many creditors and lenders will automatically decline any applications from companies that do not have (at minimum) a D&B Rating, meaning D&B has fully verified all business information has been collected and is accurate.

 D&B Viability Rating — This score gauges the trustworthiness of your company and the viability of the data.
 Lower numbers and letters indicate more trustworthiness through strong data.
 This score usually doesn't fluctuate much unless payment history improves or declines.

-Why this matters to you: When D&B designed this score in 2010, the did so to replace their existing Commercial Credit Score.
-Virtually every credit that draws date on applicants requires this score to meet a minimum criteria in order to be considered.
+Why this matters to you: When D&B designed this score in 2010, they did so to replace their existing Commercial Credit Score.
+Virtually every creditor that draws data on applicants requires this score to meet a minimum criteria in order to be considered.
 Constant fluctuation of this score is a sign of risk.